 In collaboration with

-We are in the heart of the Cilento National Park, Vallo di Diano and Alburni, and Vatolla is a fraction of Perdifumo, a small municipality nestled among hills and landscapes that speak of the Mediterranean.
+We are in the heart of the Cilento National Park, Vallo di Diano and Alburni, and Vatolla is a fraction of Perdifumo, a small town nestled among hills and landscapes that speak of the Mediterranean.

 It is no coincidence that Giambattista Vico lived in Vatolla for nine years, between 1686 and 1695.
 The Neapolitan philosopher loved this place and called it a "beautiful site and perfect air."
-A praise that seems even more relevant today, because Vatolla has remained a place of the soul, where time flows slowly and the balance between man and nature remains intact.
+A praise that seems even more relevant today, because Vatolla has remained a place of the soul, where time passes slowly and the balance between man and nature remains intact.

-The seeds of the Vatolla onion arrived in Cilento around the year One Thousand, probably from Afghanistan, brought by Basilian monks fleeing religious persecution.
+The seeds of the Vatolla onion arrived in Cilento around the year 1000, probably from Afghanistan, brought by Basilian monks fleeing religious persecution.
 In this corner of the South, they found fertile land and ideal conditions to grow.
 For centuries, these seeds have been passed down from generation to generation, preserving a unique genetic heritage.

-The onion, in Vatolla, is also devotion.
+In Vatolla, the onion, is also devotion.

 It is linked to the cult of Our Lady of Mount Carmel, celebrated every year in July.
 It is not just an agricultural product: it is collective memory, food that unites, a daily gesture, a story of women and men who resist in the name of the land and tradition.